 An interview with Laura, our Camp Director, with advice for parents of first time campers.

 The first time at camp is one that every camper will always remember, and can be a truly wonderful experience for both children and parents.
-Selecting your son or daughter’s first camp can be a daunting task; there is a lot of camps out there and so it is important to know what questions to ask when researching the one most suitable for your child – after all, you know them best!
+Selecting your son or daughter’s camp, especially if they’re a first time camper, can be a daunting task; there are a lot of camps out there and so it is important to know what questions to ask when researching the one most suitable for your child – after all, you know them best!

 How would you recommend parents to go about choosing their child’s first summer camp?

 “There are many things to consider when choosing a camp, but one of the most important is to ensure involving your child or children in the decision.
 This can help them to become familiar with where they are going to be travelling to.
 Ultimately, the happier your child is with the choice you make, the more they are going to look forward to camp and the more likely they are going to be to settle in straight away.

 Secondly, I think looking at yours and your child’s goals for camp is important, do you want them to learn a language, make new friends, come out of their shell or improve their fitness?
 Everyone has different goals but by identifying your own, you will have a clearer direction in what you are looking for in a camp.
 For instance, we have previously welcomed children who have been very shy and struggling to make friends at a new school, and parents have chosen us for our small size and strong sense of community and attention.”